 The application must be submitted at least 75 days before bond closing.
 DCA will provide its Letter of Determination within 75 days of the receipt of a complete Application.
-All waiver requests and Project Team qualification determinations must be submitted 30 days prior to Application Submission.
+All waiver requests and Project Team qualification determinations must be submitted as part of the pre-application.